PHSCDC/hi-or-lo/README.md

 - **cards.php**: a "high or low" guessing game using unicode card symbols

-- **counter.php**: a self-modifying script that acts as a convoluted hit counter for itself
+- **counter.php**: a self-modifying script that acts as a convoluted hit counter for itself. make sure the file permissions allow for this!

 - **base64.php**: base64 encoder/decoder